pairwise-alignment/pa-bench/README.md

 ## Usage

-Minimal usage to get started: first build the `runner` in release mode and then run the orchestrator in the root directory with `-q` (i.e. `5` parallel jobs and reusing previous results) on one or more experiment files:
+Minimal usage to get started: first build the `runner` in release mode and then run the orchestrator in the root directory with `-q` (a shorthand for `5` parallel jobs and reusing previous results) on one or more experiment files:

 ```sh
 cargo build --release